RSE-Sheffield/git-github-zero-to-hero/content/faq-glossary-links/01-faq.en.md

 reviewed.
 This is what forking is doing, its making a branch from the main repository for you to work on.

-Many large code bases have a number of [GitHub Actions](https://github.com/features/actions) that carry out such tasks as unit, and integration and regression tests, linting of code to ensure it complies to style guides, building and releasing packages.
+Many large code bases have a number of [GitHub Actions](https://github.com/features/actions) that carry out such tasks as unit, integration and regression tests, linting of code to ensure it complies to style guides, building and releasing packages.
 This, along with careful code review of Pull Requests, helps ensure that newly submitted code does not break software.